 Is there anything I can't do?
 Just a few things.

 In order to keep everyone on their feet, we don’t allow pets, strollers, inline skates, and costumes that extend beyond the body.
-There are no refunds, exchanges or transfers on registration fees, but if you sign up and can’t run, you can take advantage of our BOLDER GuaRUNtee.
+Read more about our Safety and Rules.

 What do I get in my race package?